huggingface/huggingface_hub/docs/hub/tutorial-add-library.md

 >>> hf_hub_download(repo_id="lysandre/arxiv-nlp", filename="config.json")
 ```

-Download a specific version of the file by specifying the `revision` parameter, which can be a branch name, tag or commit hash.
-The commit hash must be a full-length hash instead of the shorter 7-character commit hash.
+Download a specific version of the file by specifying the `revision` parameter.
+The `revision` parameter can be a branch name, tag, or commit hash.

+The commit hash must be a full-length hash instead of the shorter 7-character commit hash:

 ```python
 >>> from huggingface_hub import hf_hub_download
 >>> hf_hub_download(repo_id="lysandre/arxiv-nlp", filename="config.json", revision="877b84a8f93f2d619faa2a6e514a32beef88ab0a")
 ```

-Change where a file is cached with the `cache_dir` parameter:
+Use the `cache_dir` parameter to change where a file is stored:

 ```python
 >>> from huggingface_hub import hf_hub_download